-But even though cloud has become the norm for many industries, it’s still not a move you should make lightly.
-In this post, we’ll discuss what kinds of workloads are best suited to cloud migrations and how to perform a cloud-readiness assessment for your business.
+But even though the cloud has become the norm for many industries, it’s still not a move you should make lightly.
+In this post, we’ll discuss what workloads are best suited to cloud migrations and how to perform a cloud-readiness assessment for your business.

 Cloud Migration Candidates

-Although it may seem like everyone is doing everything in the cloud these days, some processes and workloads are better candidates than others for cloud migration.
-Before you begin a cloud readiness assessment, it’s important to determine which applications would most benefit from cloud enablement.
+Although it may seem like everyone is doing everything in the cloud, some processes and workloads are better candidates than others for cloud migration.
+Before you begin a cloud readiness assessment, it’s essential to determine which applications would most benefit from cloud enablement.
 Start with applications that:

 Need to scale up capacity rapidly

-Front-end apps — that customers or partners use — that are facing rising demand are a good candidate because of the cloud’s scalability.
+Front-end apps that customers or partners use are facing rising demand and are a good candidate because of the cloud’s scalability.

 Are reliant on infrastructure nearing end-of-life

-Are you depending on servers that will need to be replaced soon or software that is no longer supported?
+Do you depend on servers that will need to be replaced soon or software that is no longer supported?